Information as at November 2021

 The range is sited in Stockcroft road between the Victory Hall and the Parish Room.

-The range is available to members at any time (within reason) but the main meeting times are:
+The range is available to members at the following times:

 - Mondays 7pm -9pm

 - Thursdays from 5:30pm till 7pm for juniors, from 7pm – 9pm for adults.